oxylabs/puppeteer-proxy-integration-js/README.md

 const browser = await puppeteer.launch(launchOptions);
 ```

-Finally, to authenticate using your credential, call the `page.authenticate` function, after creating a `page`.
+Finally, to authenticate using your credentials, call the `page.authenticate` function after creating a `page`.

 ```javascript
 // Create a new page